MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-list-labels-cpp.md

 # Quickstart: List sensitivity labels (C++)

-This Quickstart will show you how to use the MIP File API, to list the sensitivity labels configured for your organization.
+This Quickstart shows you how to use the MIP File API, to list the sensitivity labels configured for your organization.

 ## Prerequisites